bamboo forest

 One day, Oshosama held a monthly Confucian Analects study class for children.
 This time we used the Lecture Hall at the Daitokuji temple.
 A zazen practice, followed by a lecture, happened as usual.
 We put things back where they were, cleaned up the space, and locked the door.

-I was about to leave when Oshosama called me to follow him to the entrance of the Daitokuji temple.
+I was about to leave when Oshosama called me to follow him to the main temple.
 I had walked around many times within the complex but had never been inside the actual building.

-Oshosama opened one of the large sliding doors and called for someone.
-A step into the entrance, at a glance it was obvious that my entire Tokyo apartment could easily fit into this entrance space.
-Oshosama pointed to my left: the tall wall supporting the dark, thick wooden beams.
+Oshosama drew a large sliding door, and called for someone.
+A step into the entrance, I could tell that my Tokyo apartment would easily fit into this entrance space.
+Oshosama pointed to my left: a tall wall, on top of which dark-coloured wooden beams rested.
 At the bottom of the wall, there were five large openings lined up.
-The wall colour darkened around them.
-I bent down to look into one of the holes and as I looked up, there was a sphere-shaped, sooth-covered metal, a bit like a bowl, hanging over my head.
+The colour darkened around each openings.
+I bent down to look into one of the holes and as I looked up, there was a sphere-shaped, sooth-covered metal hanging over my head.

 “This is where unsui cook,” Oshosama said.

-What looked like a bowl was the bottom of a pot.
+What I was seeing was the bottom of a pot.
 I was looking it up from the opening of the hearth where they made fire with chopped wood.
 If all five pots were put on fire for cooking, a few hundred could easily be served.
-Later it turned out that the sliding doors, which in my eyes were the main entrance to the temple, were merely a backdoor to the kitchen.
+Later it turned out that the sliding door, which in my eyes was the main entrance to the temple, was merely a back door to the kitchen.

-This simply exemplified the scale of temple life; cooking for dozens, cleaning incomprehensively vast spaces with basic tools like rugs and bamboo brooms…
+This simply exemplified the scale of temple life; cooking for dozens, cleaning vast space with basic tools like chopped wood, towels and bamboo brooms…

 A quote from D.T.
 Suzuki seems to fit perfectly here.